 Alpinium varieties flower in early spring.
 Their usually pink-purple flowers are sweetly scented.
 Another sweetly scented variety is Cilicium.
 These produce purple or pink flowers during the autumn months.

 Flowering from January until March one of the hardiest varieties is Coum.
 This variety produces blooms in shades of pink, purple and white that sit above heart shaped foliage.
 Purpurascens is another hardy variety.
-It produces variegated foliage and delicate pink flowers during the summer months.
+It produces variegated leaves and delicate pink flowers during the summer months.
 Mirabile is not the hardiest variety but it can survive mild frosts.
 Its scented white or pink flowers sit above broad heart-shaped foliage.

 Hybrid varieties are also available.
 These tend to have a longer flowering period.
 Scentsation is an open-pollinated variety.
 Flowering in pink and red shades the plant also produces a strong fragrance.
 The Sierra Series is another popular hybrid range.
 These produce large flowers, up to 3 inches in size, in shades of purple, red, pink and white.